To provide scientific industrial R&D that maximises the economic, environmental and societal benefits for the people of India.

 - studying and analyzing technology and market trends and forecasts to identify niche opportunity areas, partners, customers, competitors and markets;

 - evolving a balanced portfolio of projects: some that are industrial- led, cost-shared and market-driven whilst others that are self-propelled and create new processes, products, applications and markets;

 - shedding and divesting programmes and activities that are non-viable; and

 - exploring and establishing synergistic alliances, consortia and networks that minimize costs and risks of R&D and optimize on value addition and returns on outputs.

 All of this would necessitate continuous interfacing of knowledge workers with the market place, an activity that could be best done through effective business development and marketing systems.

 8. EFFECTIVE MARKETING SYSTEM

-Marketing of R&D knowledgebase is different from marketing of physical products and goods or even services.
-It is best done by persons who are closest to and involved with the generation of the knowledgebase as they are emotionally attached and well versed with diverse nuances and variations of it.
+Marketing of R&D knowledgebase is different from the marketing of physical products and goods or even services.
+It is best done by persons who are closest to and involved with the generation of the knowledge base as they are emotionally attached and well versed with diverse nuances and variations of it.
 Thus the entrepreneur in a scientist would be awakened, equipped and motivated to venture out in the knowledge market space.
 The strategy to further enhance the marketing of CSIR knowledgebase would be to:

 - develop, through appropriate training, skills of scientists for diverse aspects of business development and marketing activities;